duncombe/wikis/Development-of-Test-Themes.md

 <a name="scenario3B"/>

 ##Scenario 3B: Continental Shelf Use Case
+No development on this scenario as of July 11, 2014.
+While interesting, this scenario is not feasible for development within the next 45 days.

 The Cold Pool is a distinctive, along-shelf band of remnant winter bottom water over the mid and outer continental shelf particular to the area between the Northeast Peak of Georges Bank and Cape Hatteras.
 The Cold Pool is defined by its low temperature, and develops after the water column stratifies due to increased solar insolation, local fresh water runoff, and reduced wind mixing in April and May each year.
 Because the Cold Pool is bottom-trapped, it is virtually undetectable by ocean surface remote sensing measurements.
 Thus, existing pictures of Cold Pool distribution are aliased, incomplete, and one of the most poorly understood major Mid Atlantic Bight (MAB) features.
 The dynamics of this water mass has a disproportionately large role in structuring the biogeochemistry and ecology of the Mid-Atlantic continental shelf.
 For example the Cold Pool provides a thermal refuge for important fish species.
 This water mass also influences tropical storm and hurricane intensity.